 We hope that these trans books by trans authors will help you, if you’re looking for a little support, knowledge, or comfort.

-Disclaimer: I, the writer, am a cisgender white man.
-I deal with occasional moments of anxiety that might be considered dysphoric, and I often feel more comfortable aligning myself as non-binary.
-But I’m not, really.
-I identify as male and I suffer a little self-hatred as a result.
-But I mention all of this here for the sake of transparency.
-I am not transgender, but I am an ally who wants to do his part in supporting trans writers and all transgender people.
+Disclaimer: I, the writer, am an AMAB non-binary person.
+I am not transgender, but I am an ally who wants to do their part in supporting trans writers and all transgender people.
 But I do not and cannot speak for trans people.

 If you want to support vulnerable trans people in the UK, consider donating to Mermaids.

 Detransition, Baby made history when it became the first book written by a trans woman to appear on the longlist for the Women’s Prize for Fiction.